 - vomiting of blood

-- blemishes on the skin
+- blotchy spots on the exposed skin

 For Healthcare Professionals